 A graduate degree may improve your career

-Grad school can help you do your best work and better position you for more opportunities for advancement in your career.
-Your graduate degree may just be a clincher in a negotiated pay raise!
-While a graduate degree does not automatically lead to a promotion in title, salary, or responsibility, it can be very personally, if not also professionally, rewarding.
+Grad school can help gain the skills and knowledge to you do your best work and better position you for more opportunities for advancement in your career.
+A graduate degree may also be a clincher in a negotiated pay raise.
+While a graduate degree does not automatically lead to a promotion in title, salary, or responsibility, it can be very rewarding.

-On the other hand, a graduate degree is not the only option for professional development.
-Many institutions offer continuing education or certificate programs to meet the specific needs of working professionals who wish to build their skill set affordably and flexibly.
+Keep in mind however that a graduate degree is not the only option for professional development.
+Many institutions offer continuing education or certificate programs to meet the specific needs of working professionals who wish to build their skill set affordably and around their work schedule.

 A graduate degree may increase your professional options and prospects

 Going to grad school can help you gain more flexibility in the type of work you do currently, or prepare you for a bigger career transition, such as switching sectors, industries, or professions.
-Either way, a graduate education can teach you more advanced skills and in-depth knowledge of an area outside your specialty, or provide a solid foundation in a completely new area.
-Besides the degree, grad school can be a good place to network with professionals from a range of fields.
-Seize the opportunity to not only learn from your professors, but also your classmates and peers—what are their areas of expertise, what trends do they foresee in their fields, and how can you collaborate?
-The education and connections you gain from grad school can open doors for you in the future.
+A graduate education can help you gain advanced skills and in-depth knowledge of an area outside your specialty, or provide a solid foundation in a completely new area.
+Aside from the degree, grad school is also a great place to network.
+Your professionals, classmates, and peers all can all be great connections to keep as you pursue your career after grad school.

-A graduate degree serves to satisfy your intellectual curiosity and spark passion
+A graduate degree may nurture your intellectual curiosity and spark passion